PT-2026-40204 · Microsoft · Windows Kernel+1

 VectorAV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H

-Name of the Vulnerable Software and Affected Versions Windows 11 24H2 Windows 11 25H2
+Name of the Vulnerable Software and Affected Versions Windows 11 versions 24H2 through 25H2

-Description An untrusted pointer dereference in the Windows Kernel allows an authorized attacker to elevate privileges locally.
-The issue exists within ntoskrnl.exe in the ExpGetProcessInformation() function.
-When using the 'NtQuerySystemInformation' endpoint with info class 253 and a length argument of zero, the ProbeForWrite guard is bypassed because it is wrapped in an if (Length) check.
-This allows a caller-supplied kernel address to be processed without validation, resulting in an arbitrary kernel address increment.
-This primitive can be reached from browser render process sandboxes, such as those in Chrome, Edge, and Firefox, potentially enabling a sandbox escape.
+Description A heap-based buffer overflow and untrusted pointer dereference in the Windows Kernel (ntoskrnl.exe) allows an authorized attacker to elevate privileges locally to SYSTEM level.
+The issue exists within the ExpGetProcessInformation() function.
+When the NtQuerySystemInformation API endpoint is called with information class 253 and a Length variable set to zero, the ProbeForWrite guard is bypassed because it is wrapped in an if (Length) check.
+This allows a 12-byte arbitrary kernel write primitive where the kernel increments memory addresses at an attacker-controlled location.
+This flaw is particularly significant as it can be triggered from unprivileged processes, including browser renderer sandboxes (such as Chrome, Edge, and Firefox), because Win32k lockdown does not block this specific system call.

 Exploit